daattali/beautiful-jekyll/_posts/2019-11-10-using-ansible-2-9-resource-modules.md

 ios_vlans
 ```

-<p>A final note is that my experiences with these modules in their current state has been mixed, so far.
-While this new strategy offers significant promise, the new network modules are still very young, and therefore a little <em>rough around the edges</em>, so your mileage may vary with Ansible <em>2.9.0</em>. </p>
+A final note is that my experiences with these modules in their current state has been mixed, so far.
+While this new strategy offers significant promise, the new network modules are still very young, and therefore a little _rough around the edges_, so your mileage may vary with Ansible _2.9.0_.

-<p>Please comment below and let me know what you think of these new Ansible network resource modules, and how you plan to leverage them with your network automation!</p>